-This year Chinese New Year (or Lunar New Year) begins on February 5th.
+This year Chinese New Year (or Lunar New Year) begins on January 25th.
 Chinese New Year is the beginning of the Chinese calendar and is also known as the Spring Festival.
-2019 is the Year of the Pig and pigs symbolize wealth and fortune in China.
+2020 is the Year of the Rat and rats symbolize wealth and surplus in China.

 This 15 day festival can be a great time for your family to learn about the Chinese culture, the traditions associated with this festival and have a little bit of fun.
 Here are some fun things you and your family can do to learn about and celebrate Chinese New Year.